Ervin Boban: Playing career

 Ervin Boban started his career in 1976, when he was selected for Split's youth team.
 After eight years on the youth team, he was promoted to the senior team.

 Boban joined Johor FA in April 1989, after which the team underwent a major and expensive overhaul.
 Johor FA won the Malaysia Cup championship for the first time in 1985 and was the runner-up in 1986, when it lost 1–6 to Selangor FA, led by Supermokh (Mokhtar Dahari).
 The team only qualified for the quarterfinals of the Malaysia Cup in 1987 and 1988.

 The Johor Football Association invested RM1.6 million, a huge sum at the time, to obtain three players and one coach from Yugoslavia: Ervin Boban (attacker), Jeremez Jure (defense), Mate Borovac (midfielder), and Marin Kovacic (coach).
 This was the first time Johor FA had acquired foreign players.
-Boban was known for his speed and height, especially when playing on the Larkin Stadium.
+Boban was known for his speed and height, especially when playing at the Larkin Stadium.

 After poor performances by Jeremez and Boravac in the 1989 season, Johor FA decided to retain Boban and sign two new strikers who played for the Australian national team: Alistair Edwards and Abbas Saad.
 Edwards and Saad were former youth team players who had been coached by Michael Urukalo in Australia.

 This trio's combined talents caused difficulties for their opponents when trying to decide how to defend against their attacks.
 In 1990, Boban rejected an offer from the Division Two Austrian club, Klangerfurt FC, because he wanted to focus on the Johor FA team, and he was comfortable with the style of play in Liga Malaysia (the Malaysian League).
 In 1991, Boban helped Johor FA win the League Cup Division One and the Malaysia Cup Final 1991 saw Johor FA beat Selangor FA, 3-1, Boban having scored the three goals.
 The Johor manager at the time was Datuk Suleiman Mohammed Noor.